Not every dream is symbolic of something, though many are.

 Nagging dreams are like mandatory training from HR.

 The DRS uses affiliate links in its banner ads.
 What this means is that if you click on an ad and make a purchase, the DRS receives a small commission.
-This has no affect on our opinions.
+This has no effect on our opinions.